sklad-dev/Sklad/README.md

 ```

 ## 🧑‍💻 Using Sklad
 There is a terminal client: [sklient](https://github.com/sklad-dev/sklient).
+You can follow the instructions to build it, you'll need Zig 0.15.2.

 Currently, the storage implements three operations:

 ### 1. Adding a new key-value pair:
 ```